 Reporting from Tarapoto, Peru in 2019 (photo by Jeremy Lock)

 Henrick’s journalism has been recognized with awards from the Society of Silurians, the National Association of Black Journalists, Wesleyan University and the National Headliner Awards program among other prizes.
 He received a Kiplinger Fellowship in public affairs journalism at The Ohio State University, a juvenile justice fellowship at the Center on Media, Crime and Justice at John Jay College of Criminal Justice, an H.F.
 Langeloth crime reporting fellowship and the Journalist Law School fellowship at LMU Loyola Law School.
 His in-depth reporting on Occupy Wall Street and the Sandy Hook mass shooting in Newtown, Connecticut was submitted to the Pulitzer Board.
 He's been invited to discuss his work on NBC, NPR, and other news outlets.
+He was also selected to speak at the National Press Foundation.

-Henrick is working towards his Doctor of Social Work (DSW) degree at the University of Southern California.
+Henrick received his DSW degree from the University of Southern California focusing his studies on secondary trauma in the American freelance population.
+He is currently building an online toolkit, the Freelance Frontier, to fill in this mental health care gap in journalism.
 He holds a Master of Arts (M.A.) degree from New York University where he studied communications with an NYU Dean's Scholarship.
 He also holds a Bachelor of Science (B.S.) degree in communications and mass media from NYU where he was a Founder's Day recipient and NYU Scholar.